jack-debug/random-file-deleter/README.md

 ```
 python3 path/random-file-deleter.py
 ```
-or
-1. Download the most current release.
-2. There will be a unix executable/exe file.
-Move the file to the main directory of your computer (C:// for Windows, Users/home for Mac)
-3. Run the file
 ## Why would you make this?
 My pc had a big file problem, so I decided to try and free up some space with a python script.
 If you need to free up some space, this is the program for you!